- Instant Pot

 A nice glass of wine under the stars!
 Ordinary, glass, stemmed wine glasses aren’t convenient for RV living; they’re too easy to break and tip over, so these stemless, stainless steel wine glasses are a great gift.
 They have the bonus of being insulated to keep their white or sparkling wines chilled.
 The set of four wine glasses make a great stocking stuffer.
 Each glass holds 12 ounces.

 Part of the beauty of travel is eating at local places that you don’t have where you’re from.
 It’s a crime to eat at a chain when there is a mom-and-pop place nearby!
 But how do you find those places?
 This book!
 Road Food has been the road trip foodie’s handbook since 1977.
 This is the 10th edition with over 1,000 listings for the best small restaurants off the beaten path.
+A really fun gift for anyone who loves to be on the road.

 No matter how good the restaurants you eat in, doing it for three meals a day gets tiresome, not to mention expensive.
 So this cookbook will give you plenty of recipes you can make over a campfire.
 The book contains over 75 recipes for everything from grilling various meats to skillet pizza to fancy S’mores to cocktails for those cozy nights around the campfire.